Caxias do Sul: Transportation

 The main road accesses to Caxias do Sul are the BR-116, RS-122, and RSC-453 highways.
 The city has an urban road network of 1,383 km, 882 km of which are paved.
 As of December 2013, 285,181 vehicles were in circulation, including 190,054 cars, 29,084 motorcycles, and 2,011 buses, averaging 1.97 people per vehicle, making it the second-largest vehicle fleet in the state.
 Public transportation carries 160,000 passengers daily.
 Urban bus services are operated by the concessionaire Viação Santa Tereza (VISATE).
 There are also 307 taxis and 26 shared taxis or minibuses.
 The bus station, located near the city center, connects Caxias do Sul to nearly all locations in the state and serves the South, Southeast, and Central-West regions of Brazil.
 The terminal covers 19,000 m^{2}, with 6,800 m^{2} of covered constructed area.

 The volume of traffic congestion has been increasing due to the expansion of the private vehicle fleet and the current convergence of the vast majority of urban bus lines toward the city center.
 Additionally, the number of traffic accidents has risen, particularly among young people, with causes including excessive alcohol consumption, recklessness, negligence, and lack of attention.
 The Department of Traffic, Transportation, and Mobility, in collaboration with private entities, has been developing projects to improve mobility and promote humane traffic practices, including programs that educate children through playful activities.
 Air transportation is provided through the Caxias do Sul Airport, which has a 1,939-meter runway capable of accommodating aircraft such as the Boeing 737-800 and Embraer 195E2, with capacities for 186 and 136 passengers, respectively, and up to 200 seats, with an annual capacity of 600,000 passengers.
 In 2019, the airport handled 208,092 passengers and 486,239 kg of air cargo.
 It is the second busiest airport in the state of Rio Grande do Sul, serving as the best option for business and tourism flights to Serra Gaúcha.
 The Caxias do Sul City Hall participates in the airport's management through a Management Agreement, forming part of a Joint Commission responsible for airport administration, security, and human resources management.
 It is classified as a National Airport in the Rio Grande do Sul State Aviation Plan (PARGS), serving more than 34 municipalities in the state's Serra region.
-Currently, it connects Caxias do Sul daily to São Paulo via Gol Linhas Aéreas, operating the Boeing 737-800, Azul Linhas Aéreas, operating Embraer 195 and Embraer E2 aircraft to Campinas, and LATAM Airlines, operating Airbus A320 aircraft to Guarulhos.
+Currently, it connects Caxias do Sul daily to São Paulo via Gol Linhas Aéreas, operating the Boeing 737-800, Azul Brazilian Airlines, operating Embraer 195 and Embraer E2 aircraft to Campinas, and LATAM Airlines, operating Airbus A320 aircraft to Guarulhos.